jmfergeau/silvagunner_nx_playlist/README.md

 All these muisc mashups are made by the Silvagunner crew and belongs to them.
 [Watch them on YouTube here](https://www.youtube.com/watch?v=4RtJVxJ7qH4&list=PLL0CQjrcN8D1vxrcD6Q3bbQtNKw8kdhTt).

 ## How to install
-1. Unzip the folder "Ogg_gilva" inside the "data" folder of your Cave Story NX engine installation.
+1. Unzip the folder `Ogg_gilva` inside the `data` folder of your Cave Story NX engine installation.

 2.1.
 If you don't have any other custom playlist in your game, Unzip the file `music_dirs.json` inside the "data" folder of your Cave Story NX engine installation.
 (Replace if prompted)